10 Affordable Places to Visit in Bali

 Some lower mountains provide “moderate” treks, such as Mount Lempuyang in Karangasem, East Bali, with its verdant forests, swarms of shy gray macaques, and the valued discovery of an old temple bearing the mountain’s name near its peak.

-Must read – 10 Cheap Places to Travel in Europe
+Must read – 12 Best Places to Visit in Europe in 2024

 4. Stroll along the Camphane Ridge